midwings/grudarin/README.md

 - **Zero tracking, zero telemetry** - completely offline and private

 > [!NOTE]
->- **Network Monitor + Vulnerability Scanner + Force-Directed Graph**
+>- **Live Activity Monitor + Vulnerability Scanner + LAN Mapper**
->- **Grudarin** is an open-source cybersecurity tool that monitors networks in real time,
+>- **Grudarin** is an open-source cybersecurity tool for authorized monitoring that
->discovers devices, scans for vulnerabilities and misconfigurations, visualizes the network topology as a live force-directed graph, and saves detailed reports in Markdown with security findings highlighted in red bold text.
+>captures live network activity, discovers devices, scans for vulnerabilities and
+>misconfigurations, maps LAN structure when needed, and saves detailed reports in
+>Markdown with security findings highlighted in red bold text.